ElmofiedBoby/snake/README.md

 2d snake in unity!
-Planning to add leaderboards and multiplayer where it's like tron
+Planning to add leaderboards and multiplayer where it's like tron against each other